UMN-LATIS/bluesheet/docs/README.md

 ### Show Unit Checkbox

-The "Show Unit" checkbox will include members' organizatonal unit in the list of members.
+The "Show Unit" checkbox will include members' organizational unit in the list of members.
 If all of your members are from one organization, you can turn this off to remove some clutter.

 ### Artifacts

 Artifacts provide you a way to add arbitrary links to your group.
-For example, you can link to the group's team drive, charter document, or shared calender.
+For example, you can link to the group's team drive, charter document, or shared calendar.
 Each artifact gets a title and a link.  **You must click save after adding artifacts**

 ## Adding Members